hrsh7th/nvim-cmp/README.md

 ### mapping (type: table<string, fun(core: cmp.Core, fallback: function)>)

+_TODO: This API is not stable yet.
+It can be changed with no announcement._

 Define mappings with `cmp.mapping` helper.

 The `cmp.mapping` helper has the below functions.